-The Company uses the equity method to account for its 50% interest in Rawabi Pason Company (Limited LCC) (Rawabi JV) and its investment in Intelligent Wellhead Systems Inc. (IWS).
+The Company uses the equity method to account for its 50% interest in Rawabi Pason Company (Limited LCC) (Rawabi JV).
 Under the equity method, the investment is carried at cost and adjusted for post acquisition changes in the Company's share of net assets of the associate or joint venture.